 Must a Short Sale Seller Sign a Third-Party Authorization?

-Answer: Every bank requires a third-party authorization.
-I haven't yet worked with a lending institution that didn't require it for a short sale.
+Every bank requires third-party authorization.
 Banks might be accused of doing a lot of things in an underhanded manner — such as the robo-signing foreclosure fiasco and refusing to do loan modifications for underwater homeowners — but they will not speak to just anybody who randomly calls to inquire about your loan.
 That's where a third-party authorization comes in.

 The bank won't tell you this, but the purpose of a third-party authorization is to shield the bank in the event you file a lawsuit.
 Your bank will undoubtedly make your life a living nightmare as it finds various ways to drag out your short sale, but it will make sure it follows protocol when it comes to discussing your personal financial information with somebody else.